codeminer-io/codeminer/README.md

 public.](https://www.repostatus.org/badges/latest/wip.svg)](https://www.repostatus.org/#wip)
 <!-- badges: end -->

-The goal of codemapper is to facilitate working with clinical codes used in electronic health records.
+The goal of codeminer is to facilitate working with clinical codes used in electronic health records.

 This package relies primarily on UK Biobank resource 592 ([Clinical